CTIN’s Regional Ambassadors

 Chad Innovation represents a community of young volunteers, Chadians and foreigners, entrepreneurs, executives, and students whose objective is to raise awareness, mobilize, engage and equip young Chadians to learn and explore careers in entrepreneurship to build a resilient generation. young Chadian leaders.

-During the pandemic, Chad Innovation builds a digital citizen platform, available through the web but also accessible via conventional telephones with real-time medical assistance and providing information relating to the evolution of the pandemic in Chad.
-Chad Innovation also led a campaign on sensitization of citizens, in particular, young people, women and vulnerable groups (including people living in rural areas, nomads, people with disabilities) on their rights and civic duties for the 2021 presidential elections through campaigns awareness using digital tools especially – Disco – where we sell music on tape, disk or USB in Africa in major markets.
-This led to Chad Innovation to be selected by FHI360 to carry out awareness-raising actions for peaceful and united citizen participation in the transition process by USAID after the tragic death of the former President using digital tools (Social media, citizen tech platform, etc.).
+During the pandemic, Chad Innovation built a digital citizen platform, available through the web but also accessible via conventional telephones with real-time medical assistance and providing information relating to the evolution of the pandemic in Chad.
+Chad Innovation also led a campaign to sensitize citizens, in particular, young people, women and vulnerable groups (including people living in rural areas, nomads, and people with disabilities) on their rights and civic duties for the 2021 presidential elections through campaigns awareness using digital tools especially – Disco – where we sell music on tape, disk or USB in Africa in major markets.
+This led to Chad Innovation being selected by FHI360 to carry out awareness-raising actions for peaceful and united citizen participation in the transition process by USAID after the tragic death of the former President using digital tools (Social media, citizen tech platform, etc.).

 The CTIN programme will enable Chad Innovation to learn and expand its network in Central Africa and the rest of the continent.